Lifailon/froxy/README.md

 ➡️ [Choose language](https://github.com/Lifailon/rpnet/blob/rsa/README.md) ➡️‍ [Выберите язык](https://github.com/Lifailon/rpnet/blob/rsa/README_RU.md)

 A cross-platform command line utility for implementing a .NET-based reverse proxy.
-It is used to provide access to hosts from one network interface to remote applications via HTTP and TCP protocols accessible through another network interface without unnecessary settings and with authorization support.
+It is used to provide access to hosts from one network interface to remote applications via **HTTP/HTTPS, TCP or UDP** protocols accessible through another network interface without unnecessary settings and with authorization support.

 ## 💁 For what?